argoproj/argo-cd/docs/developer-guide/running-locally.md

 ## Run Argo CD outside of Kubernetes

-During development, it might be viable to run Argo CD outside of a Kubernetes cluster.
+During development, it might be viable to run Argo CD outside a Kubernetes cluster.
 This will greatly speed up development, as you don't have to constantly build, push and install new Argo CD Docker images with your latest changes.

 You will still need a working Kubernetes cluster, as described in the [Toolchain Guide](toolchain-guide.md), where Argo CD will store all of its resources and configuration.

 If you followed the [Toolchain Guide](toolchain-guide.md) in setting up your toolchain, you can run Argo CD locally with these simple steps:

 ### Install Argo CD resources to your cluster